ddjw007/ddjw007/README.md

   - Few shot for action recognition.
   - Linux operation.
   - AIGC
+- 👊 Your dream is not your destination,but a journey.So am i!!!
 - 🚀 Ask me about anything [here](https://github.com/ddjw007/ddjw007/issues).
 - 🛰️ Reach me through GitHub or 1241813744@qq.com.
+-